passport/www.passportjs.org/docs/username-password.md

 function in the stack.
 In this example, the function is redirecting the authenticated user to their profile page.

-When authentication fails, the user is be re-prompted to sign in and informed that their initial attempt was not successful.
+When authentication fails, the user is re-prompted to sign in and informed that their initial attempt was not successful.
 This is accomplished by using the `failureRedirect` option, which will redirect the user to the login page, along with the `failureMessage` option which will add the message to `req.session.messages`.